Riding Mountain National Park: Indigenous peoples

-For several thousand years, First Nation peoples have lived in the Riding Mountain region.
-It has been home to the Cree, the Assiniboines, and later to the Ojibway.
-The Ojibway still live in the area today.
+For several thousand years, First Nations peoples have lived in the region.
+It has been home to the Cree, the Assiniboines, and later to the Ojibwe, the latter of whom still live in the area today.

 The Okanese Band, now called the Keeseekoowenin Ojibway First Nation, lived in the area around Wasagaming, in the valley of the Little Saskatchewan River.
 The band hunted and fished on the land surrounding Clear Lake.
 They also used the land south-west of the mountain for the buffalo chase and making of pemmican.

 Fur Trade and European Explorers

 A trading post was first established on Lake Dauphin north of present-day Riding Mountain National Park by the Hudson Bay Company in 1741.
 Pierre de la Verendrye and sons explored the region and traded with First Nations, who hunted and fished in the area for many years.
 The Ojibway participated in the fur trade at Riding Mountain House and Fort Ellice.

 The Hudson's Bay Company established Riding Mountain House for trading with the Ojibwe people led by Chief Okanase and then by Chief Keeseekoowenin.

 After Chief Okanese's death in 1870, his son Mekis became chief.
 In 1871, Mekis signed Treaty Number 2.

 In 1858 Henry Youle Hind, a professor of Biology and Chemistry at the University of Toronto, became one of the first Canadian explorers to reach the area now encompassed by Riding Mountain National Park during his surveying of present-day Manitoba and Saskatchewan, with the aid of several assistants and First Nations peoples.